z1haze/36th-application-bot/README.md

 - [x] Asks users application related questions via DM
 - [x] Records and posts application results in a configurable channel
-- [x] Alerts a configurable role which applications are submitted
+- [x] Alerts a configurable role when applications are submitted

 Usage Overview
 ---